bosh-cpis/bosh-kubernetes-cpi-release/README.md

 - better error detection on vm creation before existing
   - non-pullable image?
 - better error detection on disk creation
-  - Warning   ProvisioningFailed  storageclass.storage.k8s.io "standard" not found (sl)
+  - `Warning   ProvisioningFailed  storageclass.storage.k8s.io "standard" not found (sl)`
 - automatically pick disk class default from a list?
-- credential discovery for incluster vs outofcluster
-- bind to load balancer via service name?

-### Enchancement

-- setting AZs
-  - through labels?
-- automatically create anti affinity rules
-- automatically create services?
+- automatically create registry secret with readonly pulling?
-- automatically create load balancer?
+- automatically create namespace?

-  - or update ports?
-- manual networking via selected clusterIP services
+### Enhancement

 - use daemon set to warm up stemcell loading?
   - when do we kick it off?
 - do we need unique guid in front of heavy cid?
 - bring back dead container if disk attach fails?
 - minikube route to director?
+- checked labels?
+- update service's selector?
+- credential discovery for incluster vs outofcluster

 # bosh-cpi-go